football-kowshik/sentimeter/README.md

 - No sentiment → no demand → no resources → no progress.
 - Strong sentiment → strong demand → resources, reforms, and talent follow naturally.

-> Sentiment doesn’t score goals, but it creates the ecosystem where future goal-scorers are born and supported.